teacher works with students in classroom

 The education environment is ever changing.
 Milligan’s Doctor of Education (Ed.D.) prepares transformative leaders in preK-12 education who are committed to educational quality and educational innovation.
 They are leaders who are well-trained in strong organizational and human resource management, school finance, public policy, current legal issues, technology, and how to lead organizational change.
 Milligan’s Ed.D. program is uniquely designed to help meet that need.

 Certify to become a principal or school administrator in this 57 hour, two-year program leading to a license in Instructional Leadership.
 The Doctor of Education in Educational Leadership leverages the strengths of Milligan’s teacher education and business faculty, curriculum, and school partnerships to prepare system-level leaders in American preK-12 education.
-The program leads currently practicing elementary and secondary school teachers toward certification as school administrators, primarily as principals or assistant principals.
+The program leads to the Tennessee Instructional Leader License (ILL).
+Eligible candidates may apply for the Instructional Leader License – Aspiring (ILL-A) while enrolled in the program.

 Graduates of Milligan’s 24-30 month Ed.D. program are uniquely prepared to become principals and administrators in public and non-public school systems, nonprofits, and government agencies.
 The Ed.D. is a full-time, practice-based program built on a cohort learning model of approximately 10-20 students who progress through the program together.